 Our experts top choices for the best treadmills feature innovative models by both well-established and newer fitness equipment manufacturers.
 With such a large variety of brands and models available, it's easy to get overwhelmed.
-Our editors help make the research process easier for you by evaluating treadmills based on criteria from price to performance and everything in-between.
-They've picked their favorites within each category.
-Choose which best fits your needs to see their top treadmill favorites in each section.
+Our editors make the research process easier for you by doing a treadmill review based on criteria such as motor, performance, speed, workout options, heart rate monitoring, shock absorption, warranty, price range and many other factors.
+Additionally, the findings of our research have been categorized below.

 Skip to a section by clicking one of the links below.

 Which is the best treadmill for home use?
-For those looking for a great all around quality treadmill that is feature-packed, we recommend spending roughly $1,500.
+Regardless of your fitness level, if you’re looking for a great all around quality treadmill that is feature-packed, we recommend spending roughly $1,500.
 The following list contains our 3 best buy picks and consumer favorites, which are great treadmills for a majority of users and are around this price range.

 |NordicTrack Commercial 1750||7” Color Touchscreen||3.8 HP||-3 to 15%||See best price »|